MugenMicko/voron/V0/TipTophat/README.md

 ![heatinserts](images/heatinserts.jpg)

-If you are building using the unibody instead of the four quadrants, you need to arrange the four quadrants with 1 at the back left, 2 back right, 3 front left, 4 front right.
+If you are building using the unibody instead of the four quadrants, you need to arrange the four quadrants with Q1 at the back left, Q2 back right, Q3 front left, Q4 front right.
 They need to be aligned correctly.

-Place the top panel into the center of the bed and attach the four connectors being very careful not to overtighten them, otherwise you can easily crack the print or the panels.
+Place the top panel into the center of the bed and attach four connectors being very careful not to overtighten them, otherwise you can easily crack the print or the panels.
 It's better to have the connectors loose initially and tighten slightly until the panel doesn't move.

 ![toppanelclips](images/toppanelclips.jpg)